tmahlburg/tfm/README.md

 * basic directory traversal
 * window layout with toolbar, statusbar, main table view, fs tree and bookmarks
 * open files using xdg-open
-* cut, copy, paste, renaming
+* cut, copy, paste (with progress information), renaming
 * named bookmarks to directories
 * show/hide dotfiles
 * throw files and directories in the trash